-Psoriasis is a chronic skin condition resulting from an autoimmune disease in which the immune system produces too many skin cells.
+Psoriasis is a chronic skin condition resulting from an autoimmune disease in which your immune system produces too many skin cells.
 The cells accumulate on the surface of your skin.
-The shed skin cells form red welts that are thick and raised and may have silvery scales.
+As the skin cells shed, they form red welts that are thick and raised and may have silvery scales.
 The welts can be painful or itchy.

-Common treatments include topical medications that reduce inflammation, or oral medications that suppress your immune system.
+Common treatments include topical medications that reduce inflammation, and oral or injected medications that suppress your immune system.
 However, another form of treatment for psoriasis involves one of the most natural elements on earth: the sun.

 Although sunlight can benefit psoriasis, you should take care to protect yourself from sunburn.
-This condition predominantly strikes light-skinned people, who are at a greater risk for sunburn and dangerous forms of cancer such as melanoma.
-Natural sunbathing is not monitored in a medical setting like phototherapy is, and medications you may be taking can increase photosensitivity.
+Psoriasis predominantly strikes light-skinned people.
+They are at a greater risk for sunburn and dangerous forms of cancer such as melanoma.
+Natural sunbathing is not monitored in a medical setting like phototherapy.
+And medications you may be taking can increase photosensitivity.
 This can heighten your risk of sunburn and skin cancer.

 You should still wear sunscreen, even when you want your skin to soak up the sun’s rays.
 For the best (and safest) results, follow these tips: